RoelKroes/wspr2sondehub/README.md

 The program is written in PHP and can be installed on almost any computer.

+Feel free to improve and use this program.

 # php
 You can find many webpages on how to install PHP on Windows and Unix.